Permafrost/Tundra/readme.md

 3. Single-word argument names are preferred.
 Where multiple words are necessary, words are separated with a '.'
 4. Service namespace is kept flat.
 Namespace folders are usually nouns.
-Service names are usually verbs, indicating the action performed on the parent folder (noun).
+Service names are usually verbs, indicating the action performed on the parent folder (noun)

 ## Services